nomasdynamics/RPMmtr/_pages/privacy_app.md

 - Mobile Device Access.
 We may request access or permission to certain features from your mobile device, including your mobile device’s microphone.
 If you wish to change our access or permissions, you may do so in your device’s settings.
 - Mobile Device Data.
 We may collect device information (such as your mobile device ID, model and manufacturer), operating system, version information.
 - Push Notifications.
 We may request to send you push notifications regarding your account or the Application.
 If you wish to opt-out from receiving these types of communications, you may turn them off in your device’s settings.

-# USE OF YOUR INFORMATION

-Having accurate information about you permits us to provide you with a smooth, efficient, and customized experience.
  Specifically, we may use information collected in our mobile application to:

 - Analyse the sound data to estimate the rotational speed.
 The data will not be transfered to us and will only be used localy on your device.